Head-to-head comparisons of medication uses, side effects, warnings, and more.

 Common Side Effects for

-•Suicidal thoughts and behavior
+•Risk of suicidal thoughts and behavior

-•Dizziness and difficulty controlling movements
+•Dizziness and problems with controlling movements

 •Abnormal heartbeat